monadicus/snarkops/snops_book/user_guide/envs/TOPOLOGY.md

 #### replicas

-An opitional field that when specified, creates a group of nodes, all with the same configuration.
+An optional field that when specified, creates a group of nodes, all with the same configuration.
 So it will require that many agents to be running.

 #### key